Mark Totten

-Mark Allen Totten (born March 7, 1974) is an American lawyer who served as the United States attorney for the Western District of Michigan between May 2022 and January 2025.
+Mark Allan Totten (born March 7, 1974) is an American lawyer who served as the United States attorney for the Western District of Michigan between May 2022 and January 2025.

 Early life and education

 A native of Kalamazoo, Michigan, Totten attended the Kalamazoo Public Schools.
 He earned a Bachelor of Arts degree in communications from Cedarville University in 1996, a Juris Doctor from Yale Law School, and a PhD in ethics from Yale University.

 Career

 From 2007 to 2008, Totten served as a law clerk for Judge Thomas B. Griffith of the United States Court of Appeals for the District of Columbia Circuit.
 He also worked as an appellate staffer in the United States Department of Justice Civil Rights Division.
 From 2011 to 2013, he served as special assistant United States attorney in the United States Attorney's Office for the Western District of Michigan.
 Totten was the Democratic nominee in the 2014 Michigan Attorney General election, losing to incumbent Bill Schuette.

 From 2016 to 2017, Totten was an assistant prosecuting attorney in the Office of the Genesee County Prosecuting Attorney.
 From 2008 to 2018, he was a professor at the Michigan State University College of Law.
 From 2019 to 2022, Totten served as chief legal counsel for Michigan Governor Gretchen Whitmer.